 No more than seven weeks (35 work days) per year can be spent away from the practice for vacation, holidays, continuing professional education, illness or any other reason.
 Absences greater than seven weeks in a service year will extend the service commitment end date.

 Each loan repayment participant must complete and submit to the department a verification form for each quarter of service.
-The form, which is signed by the participant and by an appropriate official at the practice site, will verify the participant’s compliance/noncompliance with the full-time clinical practice requirement during that quarter and payment of the funds received on their qualifying educational loans.
+The submission will verify the participant's compliance/noncompliance with the full-time clinical practice requirement during that quarter and payment of the funds received on their qualifying educational loans.

 All loan repayments paid to the participant must be used by the participant to repay the approved qualifying educational loans.
 Documentation of those payments must be sent to the department in the quarterly report submitted through the SLRP website within 30 days of receiving the funds.

 HOW WILL PAYMENTS BE MADE?

-The Department will pay recipients one half of the total award upon execution of the grant between IDPH and the provider.
+IDPH will pay recipients one half of the total award upon execution of the grant between IDPH and the provider.
 The other half of the funding is distributed quarterly through the site to the provider.
 Recipients will be responsible for payments to the financial institutions holding their educational loans.